pantheon-systems/documentation/source/_docs/migrate.md

 ## Create Archives

 In this phase, you will create an archive of your site.
-Archives can be stored in a single file or as three separate files.

 Are you running another application in addition to WordPress or Drupal?
 You need to remove it.
 See [Platform Considerations](/docs/platform-considerations/#one-application-per-site).